FIRST PAGE

 Amusement

-True enjoyments also keep people from vice.
-[With Samuel Johnson]
+Fine enjoyments can keep people from vice.

 Ancestry